ASN RDA extends Information Warfare Research Project, increases ceiling by $400M

 |0

-This work, ASN RDA extends Information Warfare Research Project, increases ceiling by $400M, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ASN RDA extends Information Warfare Research Project, increases ceiling by $400M, by Carmen Judge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT